mattpe/wbma/docs/w3-component-libraries.md

 1. Continue last exercise.
 Create a new branch 'comp-lib' with git.
 1. Study [getting started](https://reactnativeelements.com/docs/)
-1. Convert the app we've made so far to use React Native Elements
 1. Install React Native Elements
     - `npm i react-native-elements`
 1. Note: Remove all styling from the files where you use React Native Elements components: